 It might be a no-brainer to some, but elephant riding continues to be a popular tourist activity all over thailand.
 Not only is carrying people damaging to the elephants, but also the abuse these elephants endure during their training is heartbreaking.
 Please don’t contribute to the exploitation of these innocent creatures. **PSA over**

 Island Hopping Tours:

 We don’t recommend taking one of those long tail boat tours of the islands in one day and neither do these other bloggers:

 - The Adventurous Educator’s 7 Island Tour review

 - This Girl Abroad’s “Why you’re better off skipping the 4 Island Tour in Ao Nang”

 After your aquatic adventure, you’re going to be hungry!
-First, celebrate the completion of your your epic adventure and surviving your nearly tragic encounter with beach monkeys!?

 The further up from the beach you go, the more local joints you’ll find.
 Just walk straight by those dudes trying to convince you to come into their restaurants.